The House Plant Homeowners Tree: Ficus Plant Care

 “Wintergreen” provides the benefit of handling these temperature extremes better with less leaf loss and this cultivar features a darker colored growth on the new leaves.

-Ficus Monique is one of the more popular new Ficus varieties with the same upright, bushy growth pattern of the benjamina but with elliptical shiny bright green leaves and ruffled edges.
+Ficus Monique is one of the more popular new weeping fig varieties with the same upright, bushy growth pattern of the benjamina but with elliptical shiny bright green leaves and ruffled edges.
 The ruffled edges become more pronounced in lower light levels.

-One outstanding feature of Ficus “Monique” is its ability to resistance leaf drop.
-Many interior plantscapers specify “Monique” simply because of its resisting leaf drop in a variety of conditions.
+One outstanding feature of Ficus “Monique” is its ability to resistance to dropping leaves.
+Many interior plantscapers specify “Monique” simply because of its resisting leaf drop in a variety of growing conditions.

-Homeowners should consider ‘Monique’ as a first Ficus benjamina choice.
+Homeowners should consider ‘Monique’ as a first benjamina choice.

 Over the last few years many people prefer more than a standard but like the unique look of a Ficus braid.
-A braid is created when 3 or 4 individual trees – usually airlayers – have been braided together and planted on one pot.
+A braid is created when 3 or 4 individual trees – usually airlayers – have been braided together (braided ficus trees) and planted on one pot.

 The plant does very well as a houseplant even in low light areas.
 As with most Ficus the more light the better.

 The compact habit of “Midnight” may show some initial interior leaf drop in its final acclimation phase.
 However, new leaves will continue to grow and replace the shedding leaves.